 Relative humidity

-The modeled relative humidity time series displays many of the same characteristics as the dewpoint temperature time series in that it carries a high bias relative to the observed values for much of the year excluding much of the autumn season.
-The combination of air temperatures that are simulated near or below the observed values and dewpoint temperatures that are generally above the observed values is consistent with a heightened relative humidity profile, especially during the January through August time frame.
-Comparing the two domains in the plots below, the modeled and observed relative humidity increases slightly for Domain 2, but the trends are quite similar.
+The modeled relative humidity time series displays many of the same characteristics as the dew point temperature time series in that it carries a high bias relative to the observed values for much of the year excluding much of the autumn season.
+The combination of air temperatures that are simulated near or below the observed values and dew point temperatures that are generally above the observed values is consistent with a heightened relative humidity profile, especially during the January through August time frame.
+Comparing the two domains in the plots below, the modeled and observed relative humidity increases slightly for domain 2, but the trends are quite similar.